1970s

 The Longest Revolution 2006-07

-Gloria Steinem is best known for her activism during the women's movement in the 1970s.
+Gloria Steinem is best known for her activism during the women's movement in the 1960s and 1970s.
 Steinem discussed how women and African Americans were being oppressed by white male plutocracy.
-She argued that human equality could not be achieved until Americans address racism and sexism.
+She argued that human equality could not be achieved until Americans addressed racism and sexism in their society.
 Women and men do not have to conform to gender roles, expectations, and stereotypes but instead liberate themselves from societal norms.

 Congresswoman Yvonne Brathwaite Burke